Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups

-We say that a family of conditions is \nit{compatible} if their reunion is a subrelation of an order on $\Aa(-,x)$. \end{definition} We can first check that the reflexive closure of a condition is always an order.
-It is also obvious that two different conditions associated to a same element $\ell\in L_x$ are never compatible: It would mean that $\Aa_\ell$ has two distinct minima.
+We say that a family of conditions is \nit{compatible} if their union is a subrelation of an order on $\Aa(-,x)$. \end{definition} We can first check that the reflexive closure of a condition is always an order.
+It is also obvious that two different conditions associated to a same element $\ell\in L_x$ are never compatible: it would mean that $\Aa_\ell$ has two distinct minima.

-Testing if a family of conditions is compatible only amounts to testing whether or not its reflexive transitive closure is antisymetric or not.
+Testing if a family of conditions is compatible only amounts to testing whether or not its reflexive transitive closure is antisymmetric.
 This is easy to test in practice due to the form of conditions as set-theoretic relations.